-The States Parties reaffirm their unqualified commitment to ending the suffering and casualties caused by anti-personnel mines for all people for all time, and[, at the time of the Maputo Review Conference], aspire to end of the era of anti-personnel mines [within a decade].
+The States Parties reaffirm their unqualified commitment to ending the suffering and casualties caused by anti-personnel mines for all people for all time, and aspire to end the era of anti-personnel mines.
 These States Parties strive to: maintain strict observance of the Convention's norms; complete implementation of their respective time-bound obligations under the Convention as soon as possible [and no later than by 2025]; ensure no new mine victims in areas under their jurisdiction or control; and see that survivors participate in their societies on an equal basis to others.